-At The Law Offices of Kevin Trombold, LLC, our Pierce County criminal defense lawyers are committed to guiding you through the legal process as we defend your case and strive to bring about the best possible outcome.
+At The Law Offices of Kevin Trombold, LLC, our Pierce County criminal defense attorneys strive to guide you through the legal process as we defend your case and strive to reach the most ideal outcome.

-Founded by Attorney Kevin Trombold, a criminal defense lawyer with over 20 years of experience in the field, our law firm is prepared to handle all misdemeanors and felonies.
+Our firm was founded by Attorney Kevin Trombold, a criminal defense lawyer who has more than 20 years of experience in the field, our law firm is prepared to handle all misdemeanors and felonies.
 Some of our cases include theft, burglary, robbery, assault and battery, domestic violence, drug crimes, gang crimes, sexual assault and rape, child pornography, kidnapping, criminal threats, child endangerment and white collar crimes.

-Over the years, our Pierce County defense attorneys have worked with clients from all walks of life, defending them from criminal charges that carry serious, life-altering jail sentences and penalties.
-Every client’s case is unique, but our focus is always the same: to defend your case, protect your interests and help you maintain your freedom.
+Over the years, our Pierce County defense attorneys have worked with clients from different stages of life, defending them from criminal charges that carry serious, life-altering jail sentences and penalties.
+Every client’s case is different; however, our focus is always the same: to defend your case, protect your interests and help you maintain your freedom.

 When your freedom and your future is on the line, don’t trust just anyone with your case.
-Turn to the criminal defense lawyers with The Law Offices of Kevin Trombold, LLC.
+Turn to the criminal defense attorneys with The Law Offices of Kevin Trombold, LLC.

-Common Questions and Concerns Following a Pierce County Arrest
+Most Asked Questions and Concerns After a Pierce County Arrest

-Our team of Washington criminal defense lawyers field lots of questions regarding the legal system and what to expect as a case unfolds.
-At The Law Offices of Kevin Trombold, LLC, we work hard to ensure that our clients are well-informed and involved throughout the process, as we believe this can make for a less stressful experience.
+Our team of Washington criminal defense attorneys field lots of questions regarding the legal system and what to expect as a case unfolds.
+At The Law Offices of Kevin Trombold, LLC, our experts work hard to ensure that our clients are well-informed and involved throughout the process, as we believe this can make for a less overwhelming experience.

 Are There Different Levels of Misdemeanors?